Upcoming Events

 • On passera en revue les conseils de sécurité et les instructions avant de commencer le nettoyage.

-• Ensuite, c’est le moment de ramasser les mégots! 🚬♻️ Voyons combien on peut nettoyer ensemble!
+• Ensuite, c’est le moment de ramasser les mégots! 🚬♻️ Voyons combien on peut nettoyer ensemble.

 🎉 Nous avons hâte de vous voir et de faire une différence.
 Montrons à quel point de petites actions peuvent être puissantes quand on travaille ensemble!